 After a full day of river excitement, you will arrive in camp.
 Guests will be given time to find their campsite and then return to the rafts to create a "fire line" which is how we load and unload the rafts.
-Your help in passing the gear and kitchen equipment on and off the boat is greatly appreciated and can help you to really feel a part of the whole river experience but if you have physical restrictions or limitations that keep you from participating in this you are not required too.
+Your help in passing the gear on and off the boat is greatly appreciated and can help you to really feel a part of the whole river experience but if you have physical restrictions or limitations that keep you from participating in this you are not required too.

-The first evening in camp your guide will give a demonstration of how to easily assemble the cots you will be sleeping on; your guides will be available if you need any additional help in setting those up.
-Tour West provides cots, tents, sleeping bags, sheets, camp chairs, and water-proof gear bags for all of our guest.
+The first evening in camp your guide will give a demonstration of how to easily assemble the cots you will be sleeping on and will be available if you need any additional help in setting those up.
+Tour West provides cots, tents (generally only used in case of rain), sleeping bags, sheets, camp chairs, and water-proof gear bags for all of our guest.